Youth Race Team

 Camping is available onsite at most Alberta events or there will be hotels/motels nearby.
 Below, you will find the necessary information for the two out of town regattas we expect to participate in.

 Founders Regatta – Wabumun Sailing Club – There are several options for accommodation.
 Camping is available onsite or alternately at the Provincial Park.
-Other options are available here: http://wabamun.ca/visitors/accomodations/
+Other options are available.

-Prairie Winds – Newell Sailing Club – To book a campsite for this regatta, participants need to call the Reserve Alberta Parks registration line @ 1-877-537-2757 after April 7th to complete this this process.
+Prairie Winds – Newell Sailing Club – To book a campsite for this regatta, participants need to call the Reserve Alberta Parks registration line @ 1-877-537-2757 in early April to complete this this process.
 Please ensure that you advise the Parks staff that you are booking a site currently held for the Newell Sailing Regatta.
-A total of 15 Sites have been placed on hold effective the night of Thursday, July 6th with checkout on the morning of Sunday, July 9th
+A limited number of sites have been placed on hold effective the night of Thursday, July 6th with checkout on the morning of Sunday, July 9th

-These sites need to be booked and paid for prior to Thursday June 22nd, (two weeks prior to the event).
+These sites need to be booked and paid for prior to two weeks ahead of the event.
 Any sites not booked and paid for will be released on this date for sale to the general public.

-Check-in time at the campground is 4:00pm and checkout time on Sunday the 9th is 2:00pm.
+Check-in time at the campground is 4:00pm and checkout time is 2:00pm.